tytydraco/yessleep/out/Lifestyle_changes_have_caused_a_huge_shift_in_my_daughters_personality.md

 At first, our daughter was devastated that she would be changing schools and losing friendships.
 However, a few of the girls in her new class went out of their way to befriend her, and after a few days she went back to her happy, normal self.
 A change for me in all of this is that I work from home, and have been used to having my wife around a fair amount.
 The school is a half hour commute each way and many times she works late to do grading or meeting with the other teachers.
 It's been lonely, not gonna lie, and I guess that leads me to change number 2.

 Some background here before I get into it - I'm a cheater.
 Yes, I know I'm an awful person.
 It was especially bad early in our marriage (we've been married 11 years).
 I have deep-seated addiction issues, low self-esteem, low confidence, some abuse in my early days, and for many years found my value in whether or not women wanted to sleep with me.
-I know all this because I went to counseling for many years.
+I know all this because I have countless sessions of therapy and counseling under my belt.

 I know I said earlier our family has been a happy, cohesive unit but I guess that's not always true.
 My wife did find out about the affairs.
 She found out about one, I came clean about everything, she took some time to process and eventually she (and her parents) forgave me.
-Therapy and counseling helped, and I thought I was in the clear.
+The therapy and counseling that I enrolled in seemed to help, and I thought I was in the clear.

 But then I met this girl and everything changed.